RVing with senior dogs can present unique challenges. If your dog has mobility issues, an RV dog ramp might be a great solution!

 Traveling With Senior Dogs

-It’s not unusual for big dogs to develop weakness, painfulness, or even neurological issues in their hind legs as they age.
+It’s not unusual for large dogs to develop weakness, painfulness, or even neurological issues in their hind legs as they age.
 Our first hint that Buster was having trouble came when he was about eleven years old.

-For Kai, the challenges with her hips started around her 10th birthday.
+For our dog Kai, the challenges with her hips started around her 10th birthday.
 But she’s a proud dog and didn’t want any help from her people!
 We knew that Kai would really appreciate Buster’s ramp.
 And it was the perfect time to teach her to use it – before her symptoms got worse.

 READ MORE ⇒ Tips for RVing With Pets